-Angkor Wat, the temple complex located in Siem Reap province, Cambodia is the largest religious monument in the world.
-Its name translates to City of Temples in Khmer language.
-The word ‘Angkor’, meaning city, was derived from the Bengali word Nokor Wat means temple grounds.
+Angkor Wat, the temple complex located in Siem Reap province, Cambodia, is the largest religious monument in the world.
+Its name translates to City of Temples in the Khmer language.
+The word ‘Angkor,’ meaning city, was derived from the Bengali word Nokor Wat meaning temple grounds.
 An amazing example of the Khmer architecture, the temple complex was built by the Khmer King Suryavarman II in the early 12th century.
 It was built as a Hindu and later went on to be converted into a Buddhist temple.
-Suryavarman conceived it as his state temple and the eventual mausoleum.
+Suryavarman conceived it as his state temple and the eventual mausoleum

-Legend has it that Angkor Wat was constructed by Hindu god Indra as a palace for his son Precha Ket Mealea.
-The construction began during the reign of king Suryavarman II who ruled till his death in 1150.
+Legend has it that a Hindu god, Indra, constructed Angkor Wat as a palace for his son Precha Ket Mealea.
+The construction began during the reign of King Suryavarman II, who ruled till his death in 1150.
 Most of the works had finished by the time of his death.
 Later, the enemies of the Khmers attacked and sacked the city.
 Later a new king named Jayavarman VII restored the empire.
-He built a new capital and state temple a few distance away from the temple.
+He built a new capital and state temple further away from the temple.
 They are called Angkor Thom and Bayon temple.

 It is covered with countless sculptural decorations.
 They feature many scenes from Hindu epics Ramayana and Mahabharata and a large number of deities.
 The temple is now a UNESCO World Heritage Site and a famous tourism destination.
 More than a million people visit the great architectural wonder every year.

 Since 1993, a committee called the International Coordinating Committee for the Safeguarding and Development of the historic site of Angkor (ICC-Angkor) looks after the scientific restoration, and conservational projects that are Cambodian government carries out.